-Okra may help reduce blood sugar levels in some people with diabetes.
-Research into the effects of this seedy vegetable is still in the early stages, but the results are promising.
+Research into the effects of okra on blood sugar is still in the early stages, but the results are promising.

 What is okra?

-Scientifically known as Abelmoschus esculentus, okra may have been grown as long ago as 2000 B.C. in Egypt, according to the website of the Kew Royal Botanic Gardens in the United Kingdom.
+Scientifically known as Abelmoschus esculentus, people may have grown okra as long ago as 2000 B.C. in Egypt, according to the website of the Kew Royal Botanic Gardens in the United Kingdom.

 Okra for diabetes